oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 * Show index memory usage and information
 * Run approximate similarity searches
 * Show an execution plan from a query
-* Show differences between and exact and approximate similarity searches
+* Show differences between and exhaustive and approximate similarity searches

 ### Prerequisites